| |||||||||||||

 #' We display the optimal solution to verify that

-#' the callbacks worked correctly.
+#' the callback worked correctly.

 #'